tylerjarvis/RootFinding/README.md

 (We are currently working on getting a `pip` or `conda` for download)

 Rootfinding can now be installed locally by using `pip install -e .` while inside the RootFinding folder.
-The package can then by imported using `import numalgsolve`.
+The package can then by imported using `import yroots`.

 ## Usage